gmallard/ruby-coll-demo/README.txt

 # * ruby 1.9.1p378 (2010-01-10 revision 26273) [i486-linux]
 # * ruby 1.9.2p0 (2010-08-18 revision 29034) [i686-linux]
 # * ruby 1.9.2p136 (2010-12-25 revision 30363) [x86_64-linux]
+# * And a variety of other Ruby builds.....
+#
+# Note: Tests will currently fail for Ruby versions less than 1.8.7.
+To
+# understand why examine the various 'enum_methods*.txt' files and also the
+# documentation for individual Ruby releases. (*TODO* -fix this.)
 #
 # Note: all tests can be run with only the 'minitest' gem required.
 This gem
 # is automatically installed in 1.9.2.